Rellikeht/st/README.md

 # st

-My build of suckless terminal
+My build of suckless terminal This shit is one big todo, it is good that it works